gsarmaonline/goiter/README.md

 ### Prerequisites

 - Go 1.23 or higher
-- PostgreSQL 13 or higher
+- PostgreSQL 13 or higher (or SQLite for development)
 - Stripe account (for billing features)
-- Google OAuth credentials

 ### 1. Clone the Repository